zen-juen/AutoRemind/README.md

 experiment day: 2 participants to be contacted for session 2.
 Sending health and travel declaration forms to: ['Subject_1', 'Subject_2']
 ```
-P.S.
-This package was borne out of a personal exasperating experience of manually emailing participants :smile:

-Still a **Work in Progress** :octocat:
-Feel free to reach out if you've got any suggestions on how to improve / problems with the code!

 ## Other Resources
 - [autoemailer.py](https://github.com/colinquirk/autoemailer/) which also greatly inspired this repository!
+Feel free to reach out if you've got any suggestions on how to improve / problems with the code!